 SILENT DISCO Dance the night away with wireless headphones and two channels of music.
 One of them is a request line!

-DJ GOOD GIRL Playing pop, R&B and other hits from the '80s and '90s.
+DJ GOOD GIRL Playing pop, hip-hop and R&B hits from the '80s, '90s and beyond.

 CAULFIELD High-energy local garage-rap band.